jaromir-sukuba/nvm/readme.md

 > Provide DC Voltage measurement ranges ±100 µV or below and include ±1V and ±10VDC range.

-This one looks innocent, but having both 10V and 100uV input on the same jacks implies either switching input amlpifiers, or inserting voltage divider into the signal path, preferable by relay.
+This one looks innocent, but having both 10V and 100uV input on the same jacks implies either switching input amplifiers, or inserting voltage divider into the signal path, preferable by relay.
+Some older nanovoltmeters (Keithley model 181) had two different inputs - one for higher ranges, another one with low TEMF connector for sensitive ranges.

 > Have at least two user-accessible input channels for signal to be measured.